coltonbooth/CoreChainDB/docs/root/source/installation/node-setup/corechaindb-cli.md

 ## corechaindb start

-Start BigchainDB.
+Start corechaindb.
 It always begins by trying a `corechaindb init` first.
 See the documentation for `corechaindb init`.
 The database initialization step is optional and can be skipped by passing the `--no-init` flag, i.e. `corechaindb start --no-init`.

 ### Options